SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: Experiment

-As detailed in Sec.~\ref{sec: Teleoperation}, the teleoperation approaches in data collection can be broadly categorized based on whether the operator receives contact force feedback from the follower robot.
-To validate the effectiveness of our proposed method \textbf{SharedAssembly}, we conducted a user study and selected one representative baseline method from each category for comparison, \textit{i.e.}, \textbf{Unilateral Teleoperation} in which force feedback is not employed on leader robot, and \textbf{Bilateral Teleoperation} which enables the operator to perceive interaction forces occurring at the leader side~\cite{chen2024network}.

-Building upon these, we designed our user study to compare the performance across six tight-clearance assembly tasks detailed in Table~\ref{tab:objects}.
-To ensure reliable results, 29 participants were invited.
-Based on their prior experience with teleoperation and robot, they were categorized into three groups: \begin{itemize} \item \textbf{Expert} ($n=8$): Participants with teleoperation experience. \item \textbf{Intermediate} ($n=10$): Participants with prior experience in robotics but not teleoperation. \item \textbf{Novice} ($n=11$): Participants with no prior experience in robotics. \end{itemize}
+To ensure reliable results, 30 participants were recruited for the user study.
+Due to invalid experimental data from one participant, 29 participants were included in the final analysis.
+Based on their prior experience with teleoperation and robotics, the participants were categorized into three groups: \begin{itemize} \item \textbf{Expert} ($n=8$): Participants with teleoperation experience. \item \textbf{Intermediate} ($n=10$): Participants with prior experience in robotics but not teleoperation. \item \textbf{Novice} ($n=11$): Participants with no prior experience in robotics. \end{itemize}

-The user study procedure consists of three phases: In phase I, the participants complete 3 training trials using a training hole with large clearance to familiarize themselves with the teleoperation system and the task.
-In phase II, task A, B, and C are conducted as a large batch of trials to assess the influence of clearance on task performance.
-In the phase III, task D, E, and F are conducted separately to examine the impact of different peg shapes.
-For each task, each participant repeated three times across all three experimental conditions.
-To minimize the effects of \textit{sensorimotor adaptation} in human skill acquisition~\cite{burdet2013human}, the teleoperation method and task are randomly assigned in each trial.
-In addition, the participants were blinded to the teleoperation method they were using, to mitigate the influence of cognitive expectations on performance.
-The concrete controller's parameters are detailed in Table~\ref{tab:parameters}.
-Each trial is restricted to a maximum duration of $60$s, with $30$s allocated to each task stage.
-Trials that exceed the time limit or violate the robot's safety margin are considered failures and recorded as $60$s.
+The user study procedure consists of three phases: \textbf{Phase I (Training):} Participants complete three training trials using a hole with a relatively large clearance to familiarize themselves with the teleoperation system and the assembly task. \textbf{Phase II (Clearance Evaluation):} Tasks A, B, and C are performed to evaluate the influence of assembly clearance on teleoperation performance. \textbf{Phase III (Shape Evaluation):} Tasks D, E, and F are performed to investigate the impact of different peg geometries on task performance.